Boardroom at The Daily Telegraph Building - Venue for hire

 The Boardroom is available for hire in The Daily Telegraph Building, an iconic Art Deco Building in the heart of Napier’s CBD.
 The Boardroom is suitable for up to 8 people.

 This air-conditioned room has Wi-Fi, smart TV, projector, apple TV & whiteboard for an easy and professional presentation.
-There are 2 carparks onsite for the duration of your meeting (subject to availability).

 This room also has an online booking system available for regular users.
 To be set up in the booking system, get in touch using the given contact details, and from then on you can book rooms independently (terms & conditions apply).